 There are various extension ladder tools that are also recommended for optimum safety.
 These include self-leveling leg adapters to make sure the ladder is stable.
-There are also stabilizers for the top of a ladder that expand out on both sides at dimensions ranging from 65” to 4'.
+There are also stabilizers for the top of a ladder that expand out on both sides at dimensions ranging from 1.5 to 2 meters.
 These are used when painting above a window or just for increased general comfort.
 If someone has to get on a roof to paint a dormer or chimney a safety harness should also be considered.

 One of the most important painting tools to consider is a drop sheet to avoid damage to other areas of the home.
 Rollers are going to almost inevitably splatter and it's also not rare to kick over a paint can or pan, especially when zoning in on painting a ceiling.